-As an experienced IELTS instructor with over two decades of teaching, I’m excited to share a comprehensive IELTS Reading practice test focused on the critical topic of How Global Warming Is Affecting Water Levels.
-This …
+As an experienced IELTS instructor with over two decades of teaching, I’m excited to share a comprehensive IELTS Reading practice test focused on the critical topic of how global warming is affecting water levels.
+This practice test will help you prepare for the actual IELTS exam while expanding your knowledge on this important environmental issue.

 Global warming impact on water levels